 Programs vary by institution, and can be found in professional schools of art and design, business, communication, or architecture and design.
 Examples include the following:

-- University of Kansas: Master of Arts in Design Management
+- University of Kansas: Master’s in Design Management and Strategy

 - Savannah College of Art & Design: Master of Arts in Design Management